• Skip to main content

 Legal Representation

-We offer confidential consultations to help you understand your legal options and determine whether your family may have a claim against video game companies.
-Our goal is to hold these corporations accountable for their role in creating and marketing addictive products to children while helping families recover compensation for the harm they have suffered.
+To potentially qualify, your child typically must have become addicted as a minor, required professional treatment or intervention, and you must have documentation of the addiction and resulting harm.
+Our goal is to hold these corporations accountable for their role in creating and marketing addictive products to children while helping families recover compensation for the harm their families have suffered.

 Contact us to learn about your legal options.